how to improve foreign language skills

 Lastly, let’s discuss the ways to enhance your writing skills.

-Writing in a foreign language can be quite challenging, especially character-based languages such as Japanese or Mandarin Chinese.
-But whether your target language uses symbols or the Latin alphabet, the fastest way to improve your writing skills is simply writing by hand.
-There’s really no other way around it.
+Whether your target language uses symbols or the Latin alphabet, the fastest way to improve your writing skills is simply writing by hand.

 Because many of us are learning through our gadgets these days, it’s more important than ever to put a pen to paper as much as we can.
-Take all the chances you can to write things down.
-If you don’t have a pen and paper, just handwrite it on your phone’s notetaking app.
+If you don’t have a pen and paper, just hand write it on your phone’s note taking app.

 In order to write in a foreign language, not only do you need to learn how to write by hand, but you also need to learn how to type in that language.
 Typing Cyrillic on your phone or computer is a completely different experience from typing in English.